Tech-at-DU/React-Redux-passwords-Tutorial/P09-Local-Storage/readme.md

 }
 ```

-The first method loads state from the key defined on line 1.
+The first method loads the state from the key defined on line 1.
 If there is nothing stored for that key it returns `undefined`.

 The second method takes `state` as a parameter serializes this into a JSON string and saves that to local storage with the key defined on line 1.
-Here we `try` the operation and catchany errors that occur.
+Here we `try` the operation and catch any errors that occur.

 An error will occur if the data can not be serialized for some reason.

 Note!
 In both functions, when we call `setItem()` and `getItem()` you supply a string which is the key that was used to store the data.
 You're saving the same key that you're reading the data with, so get the same data you saved.

-With these two methods in place you can save and retrieve data to and from localstorage.
+With these two methods in place, you can save and retrieve data to and from localstorage.

 ## Saving data as JSON